ghostlyminnty1/loading_page/README.md

 # loading_page
-!!The code should be in "ReplicatedFirst"
+Please View in code to understand stracture of how to place each items !!The code should be in "ReplicatedFirst"

 A loading screen for roblox game, This one focus on actual loading screen not main menu